 How Much Workers' Comp Insurance Do I Need in Florida?

-In Florida, workers' compensation insurance requirements vary by industry.
-Construction companies must have coverage with just one employee.
+In Florida, workers' compensation insurance requirements vary by industry, though there are some exemptions.
+Construction companies must get workers' compensation insurance with just one employee.
 Non-construction businesses need it with four or more workers.

 Business owners who don't carry required coverage can be fined $5,000 per violation.
 Repeated violations can result in criminal charges.

-Business owners who work independently can choose to exclude themselves from workers' comp coverage.
+Self-employed business owners can choose to exclude themselves from workers' comp coverage.
 This applies when there are no other employees

 Licensed real estate professionals working on commission basis typically qualify as independent contractors and are exempt from mandatory coverage